Multiple violations found in probe of detained teen’s death

-COLUMBUS, Ohio (AP) — Two juvenile prison guards slept while on duty, one of them failed to properly conduct overnight rounds, and two others failed to conduct timely CPR on a Ohio youth found unresponsive who later died, according to a investigation into the 17-year-old’s death released Friday.
+COLUMBUS, Ohio (AP) — Two prison guards slept while on duty, one of them failed to properly conduct overnight rounds, and two others failed to conduct timely CPR on a Ohio youth found unresponsive and later pronounced dead, according to a investigation into the 17-year-old’s death released Friday.

 The report looked at the case of Robert Wright, found dead on Aug.
 31 by a guard who entered his cell at Circleville Juvenile Correctional Facility in central Ohio to tell him it was time to take his morning medication.

-Wright had heart disease and also “amphetamine intoxication” at the time of his death, according to an earlier investigation by the state highway patrol.
+Wright had heart disease and also “amphetamine intoxication” at the time of his death, according to an earlier investigation by the state highway patrol, which said the levels of amphetamines were very low.
 Neither the patrol nor the Department of Youth Services was able to determine where the drugs came from.

-In the wake of Wright’s death, DYS removed its former medical director, terminated the contract of the physician serving the Circleville facility, created new positions of agency Chief of Health Care Services and a quality improvement manager, and will add one new nurse at each of the state’s three juvenile correctional facilities.
+In the wake of Wright’s death, DYS removed its former medical director, terminated the contract of the physician serving the Circleville facility, created the new positions of agency chief of health care services and a quality improvement manager, and will add one new nurse at each of the state’s three juvenile correctional facilities.

 The state is also boosting oversight of its system for providing prescription drugs to incarcerated youth and looking at ways to prevent illegal drugs from entering facilities.